MichaelLeonffu/meowlightbot/README.md

 ### Features

-* As a night light
+* Toggable night light
+* Keeps you lit at night
 * Remembers your settings while in "offline" mode
+* Having your own personal discord bot
+* Sending you or your friend a "nya" on discord

+### Future concepts

+* Blinking during certain channel notifications
 * Petting your night light
 * Showing the status of your night light on discord
-* Having your own personal discord bot
-* Sending you or your friend a "nya" when triple pressed
 * Interactive blinking and pressing game

-### Future concepts

-* Blinking during certain channel notifications

 ## First time setup